Olivia Palermo Dazzles In See-Through Light Blue Sheath For Milan Fashion Week

 “Beauty,” one follower simply stated, adding a blue heart emoji to their comment to echo Olivia’s style.

 “Oh dear!
-Always so perfect and chic, I just can’t,” a user gushed, celebrating the influencer’s sensibility.
+Always so perfect and chic, I just can’t,” a user gushed.

 “Wow so beautiful,” proclaimed another admirer.

 Fashion is definitely flourishing at the moment, as numerous events have taken place around the world — with social distancing guidelines in place, of course.
-Designer Christian Siriano recently staged a show in the backyard of his Westport, Connecticut home for New York Fashion Week.
+Designer Christian Siriano recently staged a show in the backyard of his Westport, Connecticut, home for New York Fashion Week.
 The display showcased his Spring 2021 ready-to-wear collection with models sporting flouncy skirts and matching masks.